Had a lovely surprise visit from K earlier today. I haven’t seen her for a week so it was nice to see her.

 Karen has asked a difficult one here; how can I possibly explain all that in a short Blog?

-If nybody is interested in more details of my time in Spain, you can read about them in Shadows in the Night, detail which can be found here:
+If anybody is interested in more details of my time in Spain, you can read about them in Shadows in the Night.

 Anyway while Karen was here, she offered to fix two of my computers that the police returned.
 It turns out that they weren’t broken but that the cables inside hadn’t been reconnected.

 She had both computers up and running within an hour and all the information that ‘certain people’ were hoping would be gone, is now back on track to being included in my up and coming books.

 Craig, if you’re reading this in a cyber café in Spain, how come you never told me there was something going on between you and Karen!
 Still, nice to know that I’ve played match maker without realising!
 (Only joking!).